-If even a soft water bottle is too much of an hassle, the world famous CamelBak (or other branded versions) is a practical solution for the active backpacker who needs to keep hydrated.
+If even a soft water bottle is too much of a hassle, the world-famous CamelBak (or other branded versions) is a practical solution for the active backpacker who needs to keep hydrated.
 They are great for hiking, as they fit comfortably in a backpack and a tube coming from the pack means you don’t have to rummage for water.

 Pro Tip: If you are already happy with your backpack, go for the Camelbak Reservoir only and slide it in your backpack.

 Did you know that it is mandatory to have a medical and travel insurance with a working holiday visa in New Zealand?
 We recommend OrbitProtect as their insurance plans are designed for backpackers and they are based in New Zealand.

 Every now and then there is that guy horrifically snoring in the dorm.
 Travellers would do anything for a pair of earplugs then!
 Be a backpacker’s saviour and get them earplugs.